Wallpaper

 The menu size and help text position will need to be changed too if you change the resolution.

-I strongly recommend you do not use higher than 800×600 because not all systems can support these higher resolutions (e.g. early netbooks are 800×600).
+I recommend you do not use higher than 800×600 because not all systems can support these higher resolutions (e.g. early netbooks are 800×600).

 If you use 640×480 or 1024×768, the menu settings for number of menu items, menu width, etc. may also need to be changed because you will get more text lines and columns on a 1024×768 screen.